amanlalpuria/sipstr/slipstr-backend/README.md

 ```

 This will stop and remove the containers, networks, and volumes defined in your `docker-compose.yml`.
 To preserve your data, you can use the `--volumes` option to also remove volumes (if needed).

+##

+Need to filter out the product according to the
+1. Inventory
+2. Near by store
+3. Price

+4. Store will have minimum order fees